ishanvyas22/cakephp-inertiajs/README.md

 #### Root template:

+A Root template is a file that will be loaded on the first page visit.
+This will be used to load your site assets (CSS and JavaScript), and will also contain a root <div> to boot your JavaScript application in.
+For more info visit [this link](https://inertiajs.com/server-side-setup#root-template).

-By default, it uses plugin's `Inertia/app.ctp` file as root template.
-Behind the scene it will create a `div` element with `id="app"` attribute.
+By default, it will use the plugin's `Inertia/app.ctp` file as root template.

 #### Render different components: